racket/rhombus/resources/plan.md

 # Rhombus Plan

-[[NOTE: "Rhombus" is the new name for a design project formerly known as "Racket2", but "Rhombus" IS NOT THE FINAL NAME OF THE NEW LANGUAGE.
+> NOTE: "Rhombus" is the new name for a design project formerly known
+> as "Racket2", but "Rhombus" **is not the final name of the new language**.
+>

-"Rhombus" is the name of the project that will develop a language, and "Rhombus" is a temporary stand-in for a language name to be determined later.
-Phase 3 of the plan includes the mandatory step of picking a new language name.]]
+> "Rhombus" is the name of the project that will develop a language,
+> and "Rhombus" is a temporary stand-in for a language name to be
+> determined later.
+Phase 3 of the plan includes the mandatory step of
+> picking a new language name.

 Rhombus is about building on the good parts of Racket and advancing the frontier of Racket-style language-oriented programming.
 A significant